kraken-tech/timezone-tools/CONTRIBUTING.md

 You could also use [virtualenvwrapper], [direnv] or any similar tool to help manage your virtual environments.

-### Install the Python dependencies
+### Install the `timezone_tools` package and its dependencies

-To install all the development dependencies in your virtual environment,
+To install the `timezone_tools` package and all the development dependencies in your virtual environment,
 run:

 ```sh